Stuycs-K/final-project-10-wang-daniel-yeung-yonna/PRESENTATION.md

 Step 2: First Encoded Letter <br />

-Rotate the right disk counter clockwise until the zenith (top of the disk) is "C", the first letter in the cipher. <br />
+Rotate the right disk counter clockwise until the zenith (top of the disk) is "C", the first letter in the plaintext. <br />

 //Photo of the chaocipher with C at the zenith